w3c/wai-curricula/content/designer/navigation-design.md

 Students should be able to:

-* identify and communicate blocks of repeated content, such as navigation bars and header contents
+* apply visual and non-visual methods to help users identify blocks of repeated content, including navigation bars and header contents
 * apply methods to skip blocks of repeated content using the following approaches:
   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block